Posts Tagged ‘Arts promotion’

 A website is a must for every artist, as most galleries want to see an online portfolio, for submissions, including, awards and arts residency, jobs and courses you apply for.

-Facebook business pages, Twitter pages and other social media sites, all help you to get your art seen.
-Link up your website/blog post updates, to automatically post to your Facebook, Twitter and all your other social media sites.
+Social media sites, all help you to get your art seen.
+Link up your website/blog post updates, to automatically post to your other social media sites.

 Jenny Davis_ X